The patrol to SWAT handoff that quietly loses you time

 Most incidents start with patrol and grow from there.
 The moment a specialized team activates, an expensive thing happens: the picture gets rebuilt from scratch.
 It doesn’t have to.

-Patrol officers are almost always first on scene.
-On larger incidents, they establish containment, set a perimeter, gather intel, and start managing resources — often while a supervisor juggles dozens of details and makes consequential decisions in real time.
-Then the incident escalates, and a specialized team is called.
+Patrol is almost always first on scene.
+On a larger incident they get containment up, set a perimeter, work the intel, and start tracking resources, often while a supervisor juggles dozens of details and makes consequential calls in real time.
+The first five minutes is getting control of the scene.
+Then it escalates, and a specialized team gets called.

 The hidden cost of activation

-When SWAT activates, there’s usually a significant gap between call-out and deployment.
+When SWAT activates, there’s a gap between call-out and deployment.
 Team members travel to a briefing location.
 Supervisors organize resources.
-And much of what patrol already knew gets recreated — because the tactical team is entering from outside the patrol operation, working from whatever made it into a verbal briefing.
+And much of what patrol already knew gets recreated, because the tactical team is entering from outside the patrol operation, working off whatever made it into a verbal briefing.

 - Containment positions get re-described instead of inherited.